garylirocks/quickrefs/docker.markdown

 ### `docker-compose.yml`

-- `docker-compose` use this file to create containers;
+- `docker-compose up|run` use this file to create containers;
+- `docker stack deploy` use this file to deploy stacks to a swarm as well (the old way is to use `docker service create`, adding all options on the command line);
 - Options specified in the `Dockerfile`, such as `CMD`, `EXPOSE`, `VOLUME`, `ENV` are respected;
-- `docker stack deploy` use this file to deploy stacks to a swarm as well, the old way is to use `docker service create`, adding all options on the command line;
 - Network and volume definitions are analogous to `docker network create` and `docker volume create`;
-- Options ignored by `docker stack`:
+- Options for `docker-compose up|run` only:

-  - `build`: only pre-build images can be used;
+  - `build`: options applied at build time, if `image` is specified, it will be used as the name of the built image;

-- Options ignored by `docker-compose`:
+- Options for `docker stack deploy` only:

-  - `deploy`
+  - `deploy`: config the deployment and running of services;

 #### `volumes`